 1974 - The Federal District Court rules in NRDC v Stamm that the U.S. Bureau of Reclamation's EIS for the Auburn Folsom-South Unit is inadequate.
-When the supplemental EIS is completed, the plaintiffs drop objection to the Auburn dam portion of EIS.
+176 When the supplemental EIS is completed, the plaintiffs drop objection to the Auburn dam portion of EIS.
 The court approves agreement between Reclamation and plaintiffs that no additional construction of, or contracts from, the Folsom-South Canal can be undertaken without notice, and the court retains jurisdiction.
-How construction of the canal has ever resumed.
+177 No construction of the canal has ever resumed.
 The canal travels past the Cosumnes River to the now closed Rancho Seco Nuclear Generating Station and ends a little south of Twin Cities Road in southeastern Sacramento County, and only relatively minor deliveries of lower American River are made from the canal (the canal now primarily serves as a partial conduit for Sacramento River deliveries to the East Bay Municipal Utility District from the Freeport Regional Water Facility).
 The Auburn dam project on the NF American River, delayed because of a seismic-safety redesign, has never been completed, largely because of later federal cost-sharing requirements.

-On June 27, Friends of the River submits 348,000 valid signatures to the Secretary of State, successfully placing a statewide initiative (Proposition 17, the "Stanislaus River Protection Act of 1974") on the ballot.
-It would have added two segments of the Stanislaus River to the state system (from the bridge at Camp Nine to the Parrot's Ferry Bridge and from 100 yards below Goodwin Dam to the confluence with the San Joaquin River).
+On June 27, Friends of the River submits 387,587 valid signatures to the Secretary of State, successfully placing a statewide initiative (Proposition 17, the "Stanislaus River Protection Act of 1974") on the ballot.
+178 It would have added two segments of the Stanislaus River to the state system (from the bridge at Camp Nine to the Parrot's Ferry Bridge and from 100 yards below Goodwin Dam to the confluence with the San Joaquin River).
 The initiative is narrowly defeated at the polls in the November election.
-170
+179

 1975 - On January 3, 1975, in the 93rd Congress, S. 3022 (U.S. Senator Gaylord Nelson, D-Wisconsin) is signed into law by President Gerald Ford (R-MI).
 S. 3022 made a portion of the NF American River a national wild & scenic study river (WSRA §5(a)(28)).
-The statute makes 40 miles of the State-designated North Fork American a "study" river under §5(a) of the National Wild & Scenic Rivers Act from the high-water mark of the proposed Auburn dam reservoir (Iowa Hill Bridge) to where the North Fork canyon broadens near "The Cedars."
+180 The statute makes 40 miles of the State-designated North Fork American a "study" river under §5(a) of the National Wild & Scenic Rivers Act from the high-water mark of the proposed Auburn dam reservoir (Iowa Hill Bridge) to where the North Fork canyon broadens near "The Cedars."
 This statute also made the Tuolumne River a national wild & scenic study river from its headwaters to Don Pedro Reservoir (WSRA §5(a)(52) under the same section.
-The congression of the proposed Reservoir (WSRA §5(a)(52)) under the same section.
+181

-1976 - State Senator Behr (R-Mill Valley) introduces SB-1482 to add a portion of the Stanislaus River to the state system.
-The bill is tabled with a 4-4 vote in the Senate

-Natural Resources and Wildlife Committee and dies.
+1976 - State Senator Behr (R-Mill Valley) introduces SB-1482 to add the Camp Nine to Parrot's Ferry Bridge and Goodwin Dam to the San Joaquin River confluence reaches of the Stanislaus River to the state system.
+182 The bill is tabled with a 4-4 vote in the Senate Natural Resources and Wildlife Committee and dies.
 Assemblyman Dixon Arnett (R-San Mateo) introduces the similar AB-1460.
-The bill also dies.
+The bill also fails to pass.